winos1045-wq/MIX-agentic/README.md

 ## Agent Groups

-Agent groups allow multiple running instances of MIX Agent (across different terminals or machines) to coordinate, pass messages, and share work.
+Agent groups allow multiple running instances of Marios  Agent (across different terminals or machines) to coordinate, pass messages, and share work.

 **Creating or joining a group:**